top of page

 Inclement Weather Outreach:

-LICH will conduct outreach ahead of any serious weather patterns, such as extreme temperatures, hurricanes, storms, and other dangerous situations.
+LICH will conduct outreach ahead of any known serious weather patterns, such as extreme temperatures, hurricanes, storms, and other dangerous situations.

 Missing Persons Outreach: